jupyter/nbconvert/docs/source/api/exporters.rst

 Specialized exporter classes
 ----------------------------

-The :class:`~nbconvert.exporters.NotebookExporter` inherits directly from :class:`~nbconvert.exporters.Exporter`, while the other exporters listed here inherit either directly or indirectly from :class:`~nbconvert.exporters.TemplateExporter`.
+The `NotebookExporter` inherits directly from `Exporter`, while the other exporters listed here inherit either directly or indirectly from `TemplateExporter`.

 .. autoclass:: NotebookExporter